Is Bark.com Worth It for Canadian Service Businesses? (2026 Review)

 When off-the-shelf solutions cannot meet your needs, a custom web application is the answer.
 This tier covers:

 Custom software development is an investment in a tool built specifically for your business.
 The cost reflects the planning, architecture, development, and testing required to build something that works exactly the way you need it to.
 Projects at the higher end of this range often involve multiple user roles, complex data relationships, and integrations with existing business systems.
+If your project is more specifically a SaaS product with subscription billing, our SaaS development cost guide for Canada breaks down that scope in detail.

 Price ranges only tell part of the story.
 Several factors push a project toward the higher or lower end of each tier.